TzachiPinhas/FinalProject/README.md

    ![image](https://github.com/TzachiPinhas/FinalProject/assets/141555220/26bf8aed-e9a9-401a-807e-7a875121ab7c)

-5. **Reviews and Ratings**: After an appointment, customers can leave reviews and rate the service they received, which can be viewed by other users.
+5. **Reviews and Ratings**: Customers can leave reviews and rate the service they received, which can be viewed by other users.

    ![image](https://github.com/TzachiPinhas/FinalProject/assets/141555220/52898374-99c4-4663-b48b-fa38ffc7f332)

 ### For Hairstylists

-1. **View Appointments**: The main dashboard displays all upcoming and past appointments.
+1. **View Appointments**: Displaying all upcoming and previous meetings.
 Hairstylists can filter these appointments by date.
-For each appointment, hairstylists can view detailed information about the customer
+For each appointment, hairdressers can view detailed information about the client

 ![image](https://github.com/TzachiPinhas/FinalProject/assets/141555220/41bde73c-1da1-44af-90a9-0c086b69b1d3)